gxrj/Zeladoria/README.md

   login forms, one for citizens and other for public agents, they differ because they have different types of credentials

+- Authorization server's name server is configured as auth-server

--  Authorization server runs at 8090 port
+-  Authorization server runs at 8090 port so it's url becomes http://auth-server:8090

-  Resource server runs at 8080 port
+-  Resource server runs at 8080 port

 -  Authorization server makes use of new springs security's authorization-server project in version 0.2.2 Resorce server makes use of spring-boot-starter-oauth2-resource-server's library in version 2.6.4